 Stuffed bell peppers are an easy recipe, especially during the summer when peppers are abundant.
 Sometimes I’ll make this Philly cheesesteak stuffed peppers recipe, but I also like these stuffed peppers with their Tex-Mex flavors.

-For kids who don’t like bell peppers, just bake some of the filling in muffin tins and top with cheese and guacamole (and check out this post with some suggestions for helping kids learn to love healthy foods).
+For kids who don’t like bell peppers, here’s a trick.
+Bake some of the filling in muffin tins and top with cheese and guacamole.
+Plus check out this post for how to help kids learn to love their veggies.

 These are great portable meals so I like to make a double batch for later in the week.
 This stuffed peppers recipe reheats well and it’s great for packed lunches.
-They’re also delicious chopped up in an omelet the next day and it tastes really good cold too, so I often make these in bulk and pack them for lunches when we are on the go.
+They’re also delicious chopped up in an omelet the next day and it even tastes really good cold.
+I often make these in bulk and pack them for lunches when we’re on the go.

 Stuffed Bell Peppers Recipe